cypress-io/cypress-documentation/source/guides/testing-strategies/google-authentication.md

 {% note success Try it out %}
 The [runnable version of this test](https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/ui-auth-providers/google.spec.ts) is in the {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %}.
 {% endnote %}

+# Adapting an Google App for Testing

+{% note info Note %}
+The previous sections focused on the recommended Google authentication practice within Cypress tests.
+To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.

+The following sections provides guidance on building or adapting an app to use Okta authentication.
+{% endnote %}

+The {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %} is used and provides configuration and runnable code for both the React SPA and the Express back end.

+The front end uses the {% url "react-google-login component" https://github.com/anthonyjgrove/react-google-login %} and the back end uses {% url "express-jwt" https://github.com/auth0/express-jwt %} to validate the JWT provided by {% url "Google" https://google.com %}.

+{% note info Note %}
+Use the `yarn dev:google` command when starting the {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %}.
+{% endnote %}